Terry and Michelle Bone: Royal Tin Can Openers

 Outside of the TCT world we enjoy all things old, from our Mid-Century Modern home, vintage cars, and motorcycles.
 We also have our newer 3 wheeled unique vehicles (a Ural Retro and a Morgan) that have that vintage feel.
 No matter the vehicle, “We love to go a traveling”!

-As we learn the “ropes” as your TCT Michigan representatives, we look forward helping new and current members as well as meeting more fine vintage RV enthusiasts here in The Enchanted Mitten and across the world!
+As we learn the “ropes” as your TCT Ambassadors, we look forward helping new and current members as well as meeting more fine vintage RV enthusiasts here in The Enchanted Mitten and across the world!

 All our best,